 I think I’m a rather typical human.
 I don’t like change.

 Some years ago, my wife and I lived in the San Francisco Bay Area.
 We couldn’t afford the astronomical housing prices.
 Not intending to devise an ingenious plan for surviving without housing that we owned or rented, we stumbled upon the opportunity to house-sit during our years in the Bay Area.
 Every three to six weeks we moved into a different house.
-In less than 30 months we have lived in something like 25 different homes in nearly a dozen different cities from Mountain View, to Palo Alto, to Belmont and San Carlos, and everything in between.
+In less than 30 months we lived in something like 25 different homes in nearly a dozen different cities from Mountain View, to Palo Alto, to Belmont and San Carlos, and everything in between.
 The majority of our personal belongings were packed away into storage.
 We only carried with us what we could pack into two small cars.
 All that become more complicated when we adopted our first child (while we were essentially homeless) and the belongings we had to transport multiplied by two.
 I’m still not sure how the math on that one works out.

 You might think such a life of adventure is what anyone looking for change would want.
 Sure, we learned a lot about housing architectural styles, interior decorating schemes, and the vibe of various neighborhoods and cities.
 But about the time we figured out where all the light switches were in each house, how long to wait for the hot water, where to avoid the cracks on the sidewalk, and how to navigate in the dark in someone else’s home, we were off to our next adventure.